Danielle-Respes/Threat-Hunting-Scenario-TOR/README.md

 ### 3. Searched the `DeviceProcessEvents` Table for TOR Browser Execution

 Searched for any indication that user "employee" actually opened the TOR browser.
-There was evidence that they did open it at `2024-11-08T22:17:21.6357935Z`.
-There were several other instances of `firefox.exe` (TOR) as well as `tor.exe` spawned afterwards.
+There was evidence that the student opened the browser at 2024-11-08T22:17:21.6357935Z.
+Subsequent process activity confirmed firefox.exe and tor.exe spawning, verifying successful execution..

 **Query used to locate events:**